Back to Blog

 Action Checklist: Choosing Your Business Structure

-• Assess your liability risk (industry, employees, products)
+• Assess your liability exposure: employees, physical products, client contracts

-• Check your state's LLC formation and annual fees
+• Look up your state's LLC formation fee and annual fees in the table above

-• Review your state's annual report and franchise tax requirements
+• Calendar your state's annual report and franchise tax deadlines (LLC tax deadlines guide)

 Resources and Citations